Grisham out as press secretary, will head first lady’s staff

-WASHINGTON (AP) — White House press secretary Stephanie Grisham is leaving her post nine months into the job after never holding a single formal press briefing.
+WASHINGTON (AP) — White House press secretary Stephanie Grisham is leaving her post nine months into the job after never holding a single press briefing.

 Grisham will be assuming a new role as chief of staff to first lady Melania Trump.
 She had continued to represent the first lady while also holding the titles of press secretary and White House communications director since June of last year.

+She will be replaced by two women who are familiar names in Trump world.
+Trump campaign spokeswoman Kayleigh McEnany will be joining the administration as press secretary, while Pentagon spokeswoman Alyssa Farah will be moving to the White House in a strategic communications role.
+That’s according to a senior administration official familiar with the moves who spoke on condition of anonymity to discuss the decisions before they had been formally announced.

+The shakeup comes as the president is facing the biggest crisis of his administration, with the coronavirus pandemic spreading across the country, killing more than 10,000 people so far and fundamentally transforming American life while plunging the economy into what is expected to be a major recession.

-The overhaul comes as the president is facing the biggest crisis of his administration.
-Grisham, who succeeded Sarah Sanders and Sean Spicer, had been sidelined during the coronavirus pandemic and since Mark Meadows, the president’s new chief of staff, began to assume control.
+Grisham, who succeeded Sarah Sanders and Sean Spicer, had been largely sidelined during the pandemic and since Mark Meadows, the president’s new chief of staff, began to assume control.

 Over the last several weeks, Trump has been personally leading near-daily press briefings, intent on putting a positive spin on the federal government’s response to the pandemic.

-Meadows is currently considering several new hires, including current Trump campaign spokeswoman Kayleigh McEnany and Pentagon spokeswoman Alyssa Farah, according to two people familiar with the plans who spoke on condition of anonymity to discuss private conversations.

-Grisham had said when she took on the role that she was willing to hold press briefings, but later said Trump didn’t want her to.
+Grisham had said when she took on the role that she was willing to hold press briefings, but never did, citing the fact that the president frequently fields questions from reporters.
+The president had largely ended the practice even before Grisham assumed the role, when Sanders held the position.

 The role of press secretary has been a particularly challenging one under the media-obsessed Trump, who believes himself to be his best spokesman, communications director and strategist, and demands absolute loyalty.